Core Faculty

 Yasemin İpek is a tenure-track Assistant Professor in the Global Affairs Program.
 Her research is situated at the intersection of the anthropology of politics, activism, and inequality; critical studies of humanitarianism and refugees; decoloniality studies; and studies of Islam, sectarianism, and nationalism in the modern Middle East.
 As a political anthropologist interested in emergent political formations against globally and locally hegemonic forms of power, her interdisciplinary research trajectory draws upon ethnography, political theory, sociology, and critical area studies.
 She is particularly interested in how crisis can become generative of competing political and ethical lifeworlds, and her diverse research projects demonstrate how new political imaginations and (un) belongings continually arise in contexts of ongoing precarity.

-In her new research project, tentatively titled Muslim Humanitarianisms: Transnational Care Networks in the Middle East, she studies Syrian humanitarian actors and explores how piety interacts with secular, nationalist, and cosmopolitan discourses to shape global migration, refugees, and humanitarianism.
+In her second research project, tentatively titled Muslim Humanitarianisms: Transnational Care Networks in the Middle East, she studies Syrian humanitarian actors and explores how piety interacts with secular, nationalist, and cosmopolitan discourses to shape global migration, refugees, and humanitarianism.
 This book will be among the first ethnographic studies of Muslim Syrian actors’ growing influence in the global field of humanitarian aid.
 Studying concepts such as “professional Muslim” and “Arab humanitarian aid,” Dr. İpek’s research bridges the anthropology of Islam and secularism with interdisciplinary studies on global inequality and transnational humanitarianism.

 Dr. İpek received her Ph.D. degree in Anthropology from Stanford University.
 She also received a second doctoral degree from the Department of Political Science, Bilkent University, where she studied political memoirs and conservative nationalism in early Republican Turkey.
 Her research has been supported by the National Science Foundation, the Wenner-Gren Foundation, and the Center for Humanities Research at George Mason University, among others.
 She has published in journals such as Cultural Anthropology, American Ethnologist, The Journal of the Royal Anthropological Institute, The Muslim World, Turkish Studies, and Society and Science [Toplum ve Bilim].
 She teaches a wide range of subjects such as globalization, anthropology of the Middle East, refugees and humanitarianism, nationalism, youth, activism and social movements, and qualitative research methods.